 Timber from tropical rain forests is a tricky matter.
-It is very difficult to obtain such FSC accredited timber.
-See FOE report on this.
+See for instance the FOE report about timber sourced in Malasia on this.

 Currently EU legislation is being introduced to prohibit the sale of illegally logged timber.
 See EU Timber regulation coming into force 3rd March 2013.

 Why is timber house building so neglected in the UK